Conference Coverage

 Even when enterprises don't do training for large foundational models, hosting and serving LLMs along with fine-tuning and inferencing workflows place new demands on internal developer platforms, according to a keynote presentation by Aparna Sinha, senior vice president and head of AI product at Capital One.

-Despite years of experience running a machine learning platform, generative AI required Sinha's team to add new data services to support the large amounts of unstructured data used by LLMs, additional cross-platform services for semantic search and summarization, user-friendly interfaces to support software developers in addition to data scientists and researchers, as well as updated API management and security guardrails.
+Despite years of experience running a machine learning platform, generative AI required Sinha's team to add new data services to support the large amounts of unstructured data used by LLMs, additional cross-platform services for semantic search and summarization, user-friendly interfaces to support software developers in addition to data scientists and researchers, and updated API management and security guardrails.
 On top of that, the platform had to remain easy for developers to use and merely lays the groundwork for the next frontier of agentic AI.

 Now, as more platform engineers embark on this path, open source tools can be helpful, but require further development, Sinha said.

 "If you use closed source [tools], you can actually get most of this platform, or many aspects of it, [with] very little work to be done, and that gives you good time to market," she said.
-"But on the other hand, open source [has] really started to catch up … and so now you have the ability to create a platform in house that's far more customized and tailored to your needs. … But of course, building up that platform requires an open source community and a number of components that are yet to be invented."
+"But on the other hand, open source [has] really started to catch up ... and so now you have the ability to create a platform in-house that's far more customized and tailored to your needs. ...
+But of course, building up that platform requires an open source community and a number of components that are yet to be invented."

 Kubernetes must learn new GenAI tricks